davidralphlewis/davidralphlewis.github.io/_posts/2020-01-16-this-was-meant-to-be-the-future.md

 categories: [this was meant to be the future]
 masthead_style: banner
 featured_image: /assets/images/site/twmtbtf.jpeg
+series: "this was meant to be the future"
 ---
 <p style="text-align: left;">Blimey, it's the year Twenty Twenty, a year that sounds incredibly futuristic.
 We're past the setting of <em>Blade Runner. </em>The world is different and weirder in ways we couldn't imagine before.</p>